prakharvr02/prakharvr02/README.md

 # Prakhar Verma

-## Cyber Threat Intelligence | SOC Analyst
+## Cyber Threat Intelligence | Security Analyst

 ---

 ### About Me

-Experienced Cyber Threat Intelligence and SOC Analyst with expertise in threat hunting, OSINT, digital forensics, and risk management.
+Experienced Cyber Threat Intelligence and Security Analyst with expertise in threat hunting, OSINT, digital forensics, and risk management.
 I specialize in identifying, analyzing, and mitigating advanced threats across enterprise environments using a comprehensive toolkit of security technologies and methodologies.

 ---